What We Do

 - American Libraries – Multi-Regional Project

 Seattle’s lively arts community boasts more arts-related businesses and organizations per capita than any other metropolitan area in the US.
-As a national cultural center, it is home to a diverse array of visual arts, music and heritage museums including the Seattle Art Museum, the EMP Museum, and the Museum of History and Industry.
+As a national cultural center, it is home to a diverse array of visual arts, music and heritage museums including the Seattle Art Museum, the Museum of Pop Culture (MoPOP), and the Museum of History and Industry.
 Taking advantage of the abundance of arts and culture throughout the city, many organizations and cultural centers in Seattle aim to engage and inspire youth and marginalized communities through art.
 The City of Seattle’s Office of Arts and Culture is one such branch of the local City Council that focuses on promoting greater cultural expression in Seattle as well as access to artistic opportunities for underserved communities.
 Most notably, the city dedicates 2% of its tax revenue towards Public Art, providing grants to artists of all mediums in developing publicly accessible art.

 - Comics and Graphic Novels – Russia